 “Why are you so messy?!
 Put your toys away!”

 What we don’t realize is that more often than not, criticism comes from the parent towards herself as a way of relating to her own shortcomings as a caregiver:

 “I can’t believe I forgot to buy diapers again.
 I am such an idiot!”

+Sound familiar?
 Children exposed to these situations may internalize a caregiver’s critical voice and assume that criticism is a useful and necessary motivational tool.
 While some of these children grow up to become very nurturing parents, many nonetheless remain highly critical towards themselves, and are more likely to suffer from anxiety and depression in adulthood.

 A very practical and effective way to prevent children from becoming excessively self-critical is to model self-compassion in front of them.